ANNOUNCED AS TEMPORARYNo

 The recommendations of the steel report propose that the president consider the following alternative remedies to address the problem of steel imports:

 Each of these remedies is intended to increase domestic steel production from its present 73% of capacity to approximately an 80% operating rate, the minimum rate needed for the long-term viability of the industry.
 Each remedy applies measures to all countries and all steel products to prevent circumvention.

 Some observers believe that the original intent behind the Section 232 investigation was to coerce steel- and aluminum-exporting into the negotiation of an orderly marketing arrangement -- that is, a global quota regime -- as a means of managing excess capacity in the metals sector.
-That speculation was supported by press reports in early 2018 indicating that Korea had agreed to such limits on a bilateral basis, as well as indications later in the year that Australia had averted tariffs by agreeing to the imposition of a monitoring regime.
+In addition to the arrangements made with Argentina, Brazil, and Souh Korea (see next intervention), that speculation was supported by press reports that Australia had averted tariffs by agreeing to the imposition of a monitoring regime.
 That latter arrangement bears some of the hallmarks of a voluntary export restraint, albeit one that is not formally acknowledged by either the U.S. or Australian governments and for which no precise limits are publicly known.
 There remains speculation that the United States may not lift the tariffs on other partners without reaching some arrangement that restricts trade on a putatively voluntary basis, whether on a bilateral or a collective basis.
 That potential was hinted at in the aforementioned August 29, 2018 proclamation signed by President Trump, which also states that,

 The United States continues to hold discussions with countries on satisfactory alternative means to address the threatened impairment to our national security posed by steel articles imports.
 Should these discussions result in an agreement concerning such alternative means, I will take further action as appropriate.